 PARAMETER Description MIDI CHANNEL Sets the channel on which the Axe-Fx II will receive MIDI messages.
-OMNI causes the 1-16, OMNI unit to respond to incoming messages on ANY channel.
-MIDI THRU Turning this ON will cause MIDI data received at the MIDI IN port to be forwarded to OFF/ON the MIDI OUT port, where it is merged with regular outbound MIDI-SysEx dumps or Realtime Tuner/Tempo Sysex for example.
+OMNI causes 1-16, OMNI the unit to respond to incoming messages on ANY channel.
+MIDI THRU Turning this ON will cause MIDI data received at the MIDI IN port to be forwarded OFF/ON to the MIDI OUT port, where it is merged with regular outbound MIDI-SysEx dumps or Realtime Tuner/Tempo Sysex for example.
 Thru is disabled during firmware update.
 PROG CHANGE This parameter determines whether the Axe-Fx II will process or ignore incoming ON/OFF MIDI program change messages.
-MAPPING MODE This determines whether the Axe-Fx II will respond explicitly to MIDI program change NONE/CUSTOM messages received, or whether it will re-map incoming program change messages to load user-specified presets.
+MAPPING MODE This determines whether the Axe-Fx II will respond explicitly to MIDI program NONE/CUSTOM change messages received, or whether it will re-map incoming program change messages to load user-specified presets.
 For example, an incoming program change message of 15 would normally recall preset 15 (or preset 16 if DISPLAY OFFSET is on; see below).
 With Custom Mapping set up, program change message 15 might be set to recall preset 100, or any other preset you choose.
-MAP FROM/MAP TO These three parameters work to specify which preset and scene will be loaded for PRESET/SCENE each incoming program change message when MAPPING MODE is set to "CUSTOM."
-0-127, 0-383, 1-8 For example, if you select "15" for MAP FROM and MAP TO values of "100," and "2" incoming Program Change #15 will load Preset 100, scene 2 (or 101:2 if display offset is on; see below).
-SCENE REVERT ON CC Selects between one of two behaviors for scene recall via MIDI.
+MAP FROM/TO These three parameters work to specify which preset and scene will be loaded for PRESET/SCENE each incoming program change message when MAPPING MODE is set to 0-127, 0-383, 1-8 "CUSTOM."
+For example, if you select "15" for MAP FROM and MAP TO values of "100," and "2" incoming Program Change #15 will load Preset 100, scene 2 (or 101:2 if display offset is on; see below).
+SCENE REVERT Selects between one of two behaviors for scene recall via MIDI.
 OFF (Default): Scene edits are retained across scene changes until you load an entirely new preset or reload the current one.
 If you tweak Scene 1, switch to Scene 2, then back to scene 1, your tweaks will remain intact.
 ON: Scene edits are lost when you change the scene without saving first.
 So if you tweak scene 1, switch to Scene 2, then back to Scene 1, Scene 1 will have reverted to its previously saved state.
-This makes scene changes feel more like traditional preset changes.
+This makes scene changes feel more like traditional CYCEY ID (INTO ONLY) preset changes.
 SYSEX ID (INFO ONLY) This is 00 01 74 for the Axe-Fx II and cannot be modified.
-DISPLAY OFFSET Display Offset causes Axe-Fx II presets to appear to be numbered from 001 instead of 0/1 from 000.
+DISPLAY OFFSET Display Offset causes Axe-Fx II presets to appear to be numbered from 001 instead 0/1 of from 000.
 The offset does not change which preset is recalled by a given Program Change message.
 Note: Display Offset requires a corresponding setting in a connected MFC-101 MIDI Foot Controller.
-IGNORE REDUNDANT PC This determines whether the Axe-Fx II should re-process or ignore a MIDI program OFF/ON change command for the currently loaded preset.
-With this setting OFF, the current preset will be reloaded (and changes discarded) if it is selected again via MIDI PC.
-Turning this OFF allows you, for instance, to load a preset, use various MIDI "instant Access" switches or pedals to bypass effects or otherwise modify the sound, and then stomp on the footswitch that originally selected the preset to have it revert to its saved state.
-With this setting ON, redundant PC messages are ignored.